proakash256/100DaysOfPython/Project12-GuessTheNumber/README.md

 ## Introduction
 This Python script is a "Guess the Number" game in which the player has to guess a randomly generated number between 1 and 100.
 The game provides the player with a limited number of chances based on the chosen difficulty level, and the player must try to guess the correct number within these chances.
 The game offers an entertaining and interactive experience through the command line interface.
+The ASCII art used is taken from [here](https://ascii.co.uk/text).

 ## Features